stefan-niculae/intervening-in-coevolution/docs/index.md

 We set out to test two hypotheses

 1. Models that co-evolve in a balanced way develop ultimately better absolute skill;
-2. Co-evolution can be balanced by intervening at when relative performance becomes unbalanced.
+2. Co-evolution can be balanced by intervening when relative performance becomes unbalanced.

 ## 2 Setup

 We test our hypotheses in a RL setting.

+> desc

 ### 2.1 Environment